 No. The returns are not guaranteed.

-All returns are projections and are subject to changes in macroeconomic conditions, tenant default, vacancy, leasing risk, changing real estate market conditions, development risk, change in real estate regulations, initiation of litigations etc. We advise investors to undertake their independent assessment (or through their counsels) on the attractiveness of any opportunity, vetting of diligence reports and independent assessment of projected returns.
+All returns are projections and are subject to changes in macroeconomic conditions, tenant default, vacancy, leasing risk, changing real estate market conditions, development risk, change in real estate regulations, title/litigation risk, approval risk, cash flow risk, liquidity risk, default risk etc. We advise investors to undertake their independent assessment (or through their counsels) on the attractiveness of any opportunity, vetting of diligence reports and independent assessment of projected returns.

-RESTACK will never recommend/ advise/ solicit any investment.
+The Restack will never recommend/advise/solicit any investment.
 The company is merely providing a platform to showcase curated real estate investment opportunities.

 No. All returns, including yield and returns, are shown on pre-tax and on gross basis.

-The company or its affiliates provide certain asset management services in relation to real estate asset held in the SPV.
-The scope of the asset management services is summarized below
+The company or its affiliates provide certain property services in relation to real estate asset held in the SPV.
+The scope of the property services is summarized below:

 1. Co-ordinating the property management (through 3rd party property managers) including management of lease, refurbishment (if required) and other activities that may be required for upkeep of property (like property tax payments).
-Actual costs for point a) towards brokerage, refurbishment and property tax will be charged to the SPV.
+Actual costs for point 1 and towards brokerage, refurbishment and property tax will be charged to the SPV.

 2. Negotiations and management efforts with existing lessee.